 Yes, there is a history.
 Maybe you don’t know.
 To know the reason, please read till the end so that you can know the history behind it.

-The real reason behind it is that during British rules the British Government considered Sunday as a Holiday and used to go to church and do their personal work but they did not allow Indian workers who work for all 7 days.
-Then Narayan Meghaji Lokhande ran a movement and after 7 years of struggle, The British govt declared Sunday as a Holiday and Sunday became a holiday in India on 10th June 1890.
+The real reason behind it is that during British rule the British Government considered Sunday as a Holiday and used to go to church and do their personal work but they did not allow Indian workers who work for all 7 days.

 For in depth reason Sunday being a Holiday please be with us till the end.